ultimate-notion/ultimate-notion/docs/features.md

 ## Pages

 - [x] retrieve a page by ID
-- [ ] search for a page by its title
+- [x] search for a page by its title
-- [ ] create a new page
+- [x] create a new page
-- [x] delete/archive a page
+- [x] delete/archive and restore/unarchive a page
-- [ ] reade page attributes like title, icon, etc.
+- [ ] read page attributes like title, icon, etc.
 - [ ] change page attributes like title, icon, etc.
 - [ ] read page properties defined by a database schema
 - [ ] change page properties